Amdo: 18th century

-In 1705, with the approval of the Kangxi Emperor of the Qing dynasty, Lha-bzang Khan of the Khoshud deposed the regent and killed the 6th Dalai Lama.
+In 1705, with the approval of the Kangxi Emperor of the Qing dynasty, Lha-bzang Khan of the Khoshut deposed the regent and killed the 6th Dalai Lama.
 The Dzungar Mongols invaded Tibet during the chaos, and held the entire region until their final defeat by an expedition of the Qing imperial army in 1720.

 When the Manchu Qing dynasty rose to power in the early 18th century it established Xining, a town to the north of Amdo, as the administrative base for the area.
-Amdo was placed within the Qinghai Province.
+Amdo was placed within the Qinghai Region.
 During this period they were ruled by the Amban, who allowed near total autonomy by the monasteries and the other local leaders.

 The 18th century saw the Qing Empire continue to expand further and further into Tibet as it engulfed Eastern Tibet including Amdo and even assumed control over Central Tibet.

 The Yongzheng Emperor seized full control of Qinghai (Amdo) in the 1720s.
 The boundaries of Xining Prefecture, which contains most of Amdo, with Sichuan and Tibet-proper was established following this.
-The boundary of Xining Prefecture and Xizang, or central Tibet, was the Dangla Mountains.
+The boundary of Xining Prefecture and Ü-Tsang, or Central Tibet, was the Dangla Mountains.
 This roughly corresponds with the modern boundary of Qinghai with the Tibet Autonomous Region.
 The boundary of Xining Prefecture with Sichuan was also set at this time, dividing the Ngaba area of the former Amdo into Sichuan.
 This boundary also roughly corresponds with the modern boundary of Qinghai with Sichuan.
 A new boundary, following the Ning-ching mountain range, was established between Sichuan and Tibet.
 East of these mountains, local chieftains ruled under the nominal authority of the Sichuan provincial government; Lhasa administered the area to the west.
 The 1720s thus saw Tibet's first major reduction in area in centuries.
-Other parts of old Amdo was administered by the Administrator of Qinghai.

-In all these predominantly culturally Tibetan areas, the Qing Empire used a system of administration relying on local, Tibetan, rulers.
-A 1977 University of Chicago PhD. thesis, described the political history of the Tibetan region in Gansu (which was historically one part of Amdo) during the Qing dynasty as follows:

-In the time of the Manchu dynasty, the entire region was administered by a viceroy of the Imperial Government.
-That portion of the country occupied by Chinese Moslems and some other, smaller, racial units was under traditional Chinese law.
-The Tibetans enjoyed almost complete independence and varying degrees of prestige.
-The Chone Prince ruled over the forty-eight "banners" of one group of Tibetans; other Tibetan rulers or chiefs held grants or commissions- some of them hundreds of years old- from the Imperial Government.
-At that time the ethnic frontier corresponded almost exactly with the administrative frontier.
+The Gansu region bordering Tibet was administered by an imperial viceroy.
+Portions of the country were placed under Chinese law while the Tibetans enjoyed almost complete independence, ruled by Tibetan chiefs that held grants or commissions from the Imperial Government.